Ericsson/ecchronos/docs/TESTS.md

 ### Integration tests

-The integration tests tries to start ecChronos with a cluster of nodes and verfiy that repairs are run.
+The integration tests tries to start ecChronos with a cluster of nodes and verify that repairs are run.
-They are activated by using `-P osgi-integration-tests` or `-P standalone-integration-tests`.
+It is activated by using `-P standalone-integration-tests`.
-It is possible to run either OSGi integration tests or the standalone tests without the other.
-This can be done by running either `mvn clean install -P docker-integration-test,osgi-integration-tests` or `mvn clean install -P docker-integration-test,standalone-integration-tests`.

 ### Acceptance tests